Free-agent running back Chris Carson agrees to return to Seahawks

 The contract Carson will get rivals the one the Raiders gave Kenyan Drake on Thursday — a two-year contract worth $14.5 million.

-That contract may have helped jumpstart talks between Carson and the Seahawks, with running back having been a market slow to develop in the early days of free agency.
+That contract may have helped jump-start talks between Carson and the Seahawks, with running back having been a market slow to develop in the early days of free agency.

 With Carson back, that leaves linebacker K.J.
 Wright as the most significant Seattle free agent still unaccounted for, with cornerback Shaquill Griffin signing a deal with Jacksonville earlier this week.